nicolemne/warcraft-mogs/README.md

 ###  Acknowledgments

-I would like to thank and acknowledge the following people, who have shown invaluable support throughout my second project:
+I would like to thank and acknowledge the following people, who have shown invaluable support throughout my fourth project:

 - Dan Ford, boyfriend and biggest supporter.
 - Mitko Bachvarov, my mentor at Code Institute, for the great help and support with my project.
+- Joseph Doble, for providing help with sources and helping me with easy-to-understand explanations of how things work and why.
 - Emelie Hansson, fellow Code Insitute student whom I've had a lot of support from.
-- Joseph Doble, for providing easy-to-understand explanations and helping with my questions.
 - Kera Cudmore, for the README and TESTING template.